Determinant/runes/README.rst

 As we know, there have been a ton of NES emulators implementation in various kinds of languages (mostly C).
 All of these emulators come with different accuracy and portability.
-RuNES is an attempt to implement a reasonably accurate (instruction level accurate), light-weight and efficient emulation core library written in Rust.
+RuNES is an attempt to build a reasonably accurate (instruction level accurate), light-weight and efficient emulation core library using Rust.
 Unlike sprocketnes_ or pinky_, RuNES strives to provide with a clean and minimal core library without standard library (i.e., without Box, Rc, Vectors, etc.) that could be compiled and easily ported to embedded environments.
-Of course, a simple SDL-based GUI is implemented as a demonstration of use.
+Of course, a simple SDL-based GUI is also provided as a demonstration of use.

 Feature